gtgunar/Accelerated-square-Array/README.md

 # Accelerated-square-Array
 Sequential data structure

-A new data structure, aimed to have a constant access time, and sqrt(n) insert/delete time*, where n is the number of contained elements.
+A new data structure, aimed to have a constant peek time, and sqrt(n) mutation time*, where n is the number of contained elements.
-It works by instead of storing a single vector of elements, it stores a vector of vector*-s.
+It works by instead of storing a single vector of elements, it stores a vector of vector-s.
-The "upper" vector (which stores the addresses) approximately contains sqrt(n) amount of elements, and the lower vectors also have
+The "upper" vector (which stores the references) approximately contains sqrt(n) amount of elements, and the lower vectors also have
 Approximately sqrt(n) elements.
-This makes sqrt(n) insertion and deletion times possible, by only needing to insert into the middle of sqrt(n) long vectors, or carry changes trough.
+This makes sqrt(n) mutation time possible, by only needing to mutationt in the middle of one sqrt(n) long vectors, and then carry at most sqrt(n) changes trough.

-a,b,c,d are vectors stored by address in the upper vector, with their respective content below them, from bottom up
+a,b,c,d are vectors stored by address in the upper vector, with their respective content below them, from bottom up (underscore being the next insertion point and 11 being the next deletion point in both cases).

 order of growth: